am-msba/Amazon_ASW_Predictor/README.md

 ---

 ## Results
 The model was able to predict bankruptcy with **97.214% accuracy**.
-Out of all the companies in the data, two companies were overwhemlingly predicted to go bankrupt which were western corp and design solutions as shown below:
+Out of all the companies in the data, two companies were overwhemlingly predicted to go bankrupt which were Western Corp and Design Solutions as shown below:

 <p align="center">
   <img src="assets/Sagemaker_Model_Initial_Results.png" width="400" alt="Model Prediction">